 Mickle has contingency plans in case of emergencies that may occur during the school day.
-Mickle staff and students practice emergencies drills throughout the year.
+Mickle staff and students practice emergency drills throughout the year.
 Classroom teachers will explain the procedures to students during the first few days of school.
 If students fail to follow teachers' directions during an emergency or emergency drill, it can place students and staff in danger.
 These types of behaviors will result in disciplinary action for students.

 If someone arrives at school at the time of a drill, they should be patient and cooperate with school staff until the drill is completed.
 A drill or emergency procedure might require that the building doors be locked.
-Students will not be released to anyone other than their living with male/female, biological parents, or legal guardians unless permission has been provided in advance through the census form turned in at the beginning of the year.
-The emergency checkout list can be edited throughout the year, but not at the time of the emergency.
-Parents having questions or wishing to make a change should contact office staff.
+Students will not be released to anyone other than their living with male/female, biological parents, or legal guardians unless permission has been provided in advance through the census form updates completed with the ParentVue/StudentVue applications.
+The emergency checkout list can be edited throughout the year through ParentVue/StudentVue, but not at the time of the emergency.
+Parents having questions should call us at school at 402.436.1216.